Giving feedback and coaching staff to perform better can be absolutely vital to your team’s morale and success rates.

 - Gallup researchers have studied human behaviour for decades and discovered that building employees' strengths by giving them positive feedback is a far more effective approach than a fixation on weaknesses.
 (Source: Gallup)

-- Dr Marcial Losada conducted research into high-performing teams that revealed the the ratio of positive and negative feedback was around 6 to 1.
+- Dr Marcial Losada conducted research into high-performing teams that revealed the ratio of positive and negative feedback was around 6 to 1.
 This means that the average employee ideally needs 6 positive pieces of feedback for every negative review received.
 (Source: The Losada Ratio - Happier Human)

 How to Give Feedback